open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ```

 The configuration can also include other files, causing the Collector to merge
-the two files in a single in-memory representation of the YAML configuration:
+them in a single in-memory representation of the YAML configuration:

 ```yaml
 receivers: